MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-482-Conditions-Participation-Hospitals/subpart-C-Basic-Hospital-Functions/section-482.42.md

 (ii) Total deaths among patients.

-(ii) Confirmed co-morbid influenza and COVID-19 infections among patients.
+(iii) Confirmed co-morbid influenza and COVID-19 infections among patients.

 (g) *Standard: COVID-19 Vaccination of hospital staff.* The hospital must develop and implement policies and procedures to ensure that all staff are fully vaccinated for COVID-19.
 For purposes of this section, staff are considered fully vaccinated if it has been 2 weeks or more since they completed a primary vaccination series for COVID-19.
 The completion of a primary vaccination series for COVID-19 is defined here as the administration of a single-dose vaccine, or the administration of all required doses of a multi-dose vaccine.